 Difference between customer journey and sales funnel

-If you look at a customer journey, at first glance it looks very similar to a sales funnel.
+If you look at a customer journey, it looks very similar to a sales funnel at first glance.
 After all, both structure the path of a previously unknown person to a new customer and beyond.
-One key difference: the sales funnel is conceived from the company's perspective, whereas the customer journey is conceived from the customer's perspective.
+One crucial difference: the sales funnel is conceived from the company’s perspective, whereas the customer journey is conceived from the customer’s perspective.

 From this perspective, the sales funnel is a good way to think comprehensively and fundamentally about whether all key phases of new customer acquisition have been considered.
 The customer journey and, above all, the customer journey map help you with the details and thus take the perspective of your customers.

-This change of perspective is also very important for your content activities: it ensures that you don't emphasize the features of your offerings, but rather the benefits they have for your customers.
+This change of perspective is also very important for your content activities: it ensures that you don’t emphasise the features of your offers, but rather the benefits they have for customers.
 And you think more about the questions, problems or doubts that your (potential) customers have.

 This is particularly helpful in content marketing to promote the right mindset: After all, you want to gain trust and build a relationship with relevant and helpful content.
 It also helps you to write the right copy for sales pages and product descriptions.